JuliaLang/www.julialang.org/blog/_posts/2013-09-04-fast-numeric.md

         ...
     end

-In this version, the functions invoked in the loop updates pre-allocated arrays in place.
+In this version, the functions invoked in the loop updates pre-allocated arrays in-place.

 If you are writing a package, it is recommended that you provide two versions for each function that outputs arrays: one that performs the update in-place, and another that returns a new array.
 The former can usually be implemented as a light-weight wrapper of the latter that copies the input array before modifying it.
 A good example is the [*Distributions.jl*](https://github.com/JuliaStats/Distributions.jl) package, which provides both `logpdf` and `logpdf!`, so that one can write `lp = logpdf(d,x)` when a new array is needed, or `logpdf!(lp,d,x)` when `lp` has been pre-allocated.